theghostmac/pricefetcher/README.md

 # Price Fetcher Microservice
-pricefetcher is a microservice application that fetches the price of different cryptocurrencies in real-time.
+Pricefetcher is a microservice application that fetches the price of different cryptocurrencies in real-time.
-My main goal is to just use gRPC in development.
+My main goal is to just use gRPC in communication.

 ## Features
-I'm trying out the following to remember stuff as I apply actively for jobs.
+I'm trying out the following technologies
 - JSON API
 - GRPC
 - Context